Rxsw/MODE/README.md

+This repo provides a demo for the ICML 2023 paper "Moderately Distributional Exploration for Domain Generalization" on the PACS dataset.

 # MODE

+Please download the PACS dataset from http://www.eecs.qmul.ac.uk/~dl307/project_iccv2017 .

-Download decoder.pth and vgg_normalised.pth from https://github.com/naoto0804/pytorch-AdaIN
+Please download decoder.pth and vgg_normalised.pth from https://github.com/naoto0804/pytorch-AdaIN .

 main.py is designed for single GPU, and ddp.py is designed for multi-GPU parallelism (currently only for DomainNet).